adrianco/spigo/README.md

 ```
 $ spigo -h
 Usage of ./spigo:
-  -a="fsm": Architecture to create or read, fsm or netflixoss
+  -a="netflixoss": Architecture to create or read, fsm or netflixoss
   -c=false: Collect metrics to <arch>_metrics.json and via http:
   -cpuprofile="": Write cpu profile to file
   -d=10:    Simulation duration in seconds